 - Lavish decor photos with no corporate relevance

-- Family-focused testimonials ("They made our daughter's wedding magical")
+- Family-focused testimonials

-- Wedding-specific services (mehendi, sangeet, baraat coordination)
+- Wedding-specific services (mehendi, sangeet, baraat)

 What to Add

-- Clean, professional event setups - stage designs, branded backdrops, conference layouts
+- Clean, professional event setups

-- Corporate branding and stage design examples
+- Corporate branding and stage design

-- Conference and seminar photos showing audience engagement
+- Conference and seminar photos

-- Behind-the-scenes operational shots that demonstrate your process and professionalism
+- Behind-the-scenes operational shots

-If You Do Not Have Corporate Photos Yet
+If You Don't Have Corporate Photos Yet

 Pricing Adjustments

-Wedding pricing and corporate pricing work on fundamentally different models.
+Wedding pricing and corporate pricing work differently:

-To operate in the corporate world, you will likely need to:
+You will likely need to:

-- Register for GST if you have not already
+- Register for GST (if not already)

-- Build working capital to cover the payment gap between your vendor payments and client payments
+- Build working capital to cover the payment gap

 Landing Your First Corporate Client